sct-pipeline/dcm-metric-normalization/README.md

 This repository contains the analysis scripts related to morphometric measures normalization.

-The MRI data of healthy individuals from [spine-generic project](https://spine-generic.readthedocs.io) is used to construct a database of quantitative metrics in the [PAM50 reference space](https://pubmed.ncbi.nlm.nih.gov/29061527/).
+The MRI data of healthy individuals from [spine-generic project](https://spine-generic.readthedocs.io) were used to construct a database of quantitative metrics in the PAM50 reference space; for details, see [PAM50-normalized-metrics](https://github.com/spinalcordtoolbox/PAM50-normalized-metrics).

 ### Dependencies